High-profile Portland Charter Commission meets for first time

 PORTLAND, Maine — Editor's Note: The video above aired on June 12, 2021.

-Weeks after a newly-elected commissioner drew headlines for controversial tweets about the city manager, Portland's Charter Commission will hold its organizational meeting Monday evening via Zoom.
+Weeks after a newly-elected commissioner drew headlines for controversial tweets about the city manager, Portland's Charter Commission held its organizational meeting Monday evening via Zoom.

 In June 2021, Portland voters elected the other nine members: